Scalable Durational Event Models: Application to Physical and Digital Interactions: Introduction

-Despite these initial approaches, there is a gap in the literature on how to model general durational events beyond the discussed special cases.
-We address this limitation by introducing the Durational Event Model (DEM) as a general framework for analyzing durational events (Section \ref{sec:dem}).
-The proposed model faces the aforementioned challenges of large-scale networks, since its number of parameters grows with the number of actors and length of the observed time-frame.
-Thus, standard techniques, such as Fisher scoring or the Newton-Raphson method, are impractical for estimation in most applications.
+Despite these initial steps, there is a gap in the literature on how to model general durational events beyond the discussed special cases.
+We address this limitation by introducing the Durational Event Model (DEM) as a general framework for analyzing durational events in Section \ref{sec:dem}.
+The DEM is related to the Separable Temporal Exponential Random Graph Model (STERGM, \citealp{krivitsky_separable_2014}) and Stochastic Actor-Oriented Models with gratification functions \citep{SnDu97}, which similarly model tie formation and dissolution.
+However, our framework assumes continuous observations, while the mentioned approaches model snapshots of networks at discrete times.
+The DEM faces the aforementioned challenges of large-scale networks, since its number of parameters grows with the number of actors and length of the observed time-frame.
+Thus, standard techniques, such as the Newton-Raphson method, are impractical for estimation in most applications.
 We develop in Section \ref{sec:computing} a block-coordinate ascent method based on separate minorization-maximization and closed-form steps to overcome this limitation.
-The proposed estimation algorithm naturally extends to REMs (as shown in the application in the Supplementary Material \ref{sec:rem}).
 In Section \ref{sec:simulation_study}, we assess the performance of our algorithm in a simulation study.
 Next, we apply our model class to physical and digital interaction data from the Copenhagen Networks Study \citep{sapiezynskiInteractionDataCopenhagen2019} in Section \ref{sec:applications}.
 Finally, we discuss possible future extensions in Section \ref{sec:discussion}.
-We provide the $\mathtt{DEM}$ package for R \citep{R} as an implementation of our method.
+Our method is implemented in the $\mathtt{DEM}$ package for \texttt{R} available at: \if1\anon { }\fi